-Your ADC has summoner heal?
+Does your ADC have summoner heal?
 You have 50 HP left after bad trade?
 Did you die right after?
 Oh, you thought he’s gonna heal you?

 This is not your way to go.

-Team up with someone skilled and trustworthy, whi didn't buy his account.
+Team up with someone skilled and trustworthy, who didn't buy his account.
 It’s at least one teammate you can count on.
 But remember that duo queueing will match you with tougher enemies.